jparams/jparams-junit4/README.md

 ## Getting Started

 ### Create a Test
-Create a test class and run it with `JParamsJUnit4TestRunner`
+Create a test class and run it with `JParamsTestRunner`

 ```java
 @RunWith(JParamsTestRunner.class)